DBJDBJ/consolidated/tonpi/readme.md

 Note, the default Windows command line can still be used, even if a bash terminal is installed.

-To temporarily add your Python installation to the PATH, simply open your command line and then use the cd command to change the current directory to where python is installed, e.g. cd C:\Python37.

-If you have installed Python using the default options, then the path to Python will already be permanently on your PATH variable.
+If you have installed Python using the default options, then the path to Python will most likely already be permanently on your PATH variable.
 There is an option in the installer which lets you do that, and it is enabled by default.

+# Python glossary
+Here we explain how to install Python packages, how to use the command line and what wheels are.

 ## What is pip and what are wheels
 In Python, packages such as e.g. Kivy can be installed with the python package manager, named **pip** (“python install package”).